ella-mzg/ci-cd-multicontainer-project/docs/guidelines.md

 ### **7. Merge and Close**

+- After approval, squash commits into a single meaningful commit during the merge to keep the history clean.
-- After approval, merge the MR into `main`.
+- Merge the MR into `main`.
 - Move the issue to the **Closed** column if necessary.